 What Happened Last Year?

-On April 7, 2015, the third-annual Mayor and County Recognition Day for National Service united local leaders across the country to spotlight the impact of national service and honor those who serve.
-Altogether, 2,786 mayor and county offiicals in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
-Together, these elected officials represent more than 150 million citizens, or half of the population.
+On April 5, 2016, the fourth-annual Mayor and County Recognition Day for National Service united local leaders across the country to spotlight the impact of national service and honor those who serve.
+Altogether, 3,539 mayors and county offiicals in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
+Together, these elected officials represent more than 178 million Americans, or more than half of the population.

 Check out our wrap up of 2015 Recognition Day on Storify.

 CNCS offers a variety of resources that can help mayors learn about service and volunteering in their cities, and engage more residents in service:

 - As part of the 2015 AmeriCorps funding competition, the AmeriCorps Governor and Mayor Initiative prioritizes funding for a governor and a mayor to work together to tackle a pressing local issue.
 Currently, 11 states have Governor and Mayor Initiative programs, engaging 675 AmeriCorps members in addressing a range of issues including dropout prevention, childhood literacy, job readiness, environmental stewardship, human trafficking, and economic opportunity.